-The game is drawn because with the remaining material no sequence of legal moves can lead to a checkmate.
+The game is drawn because with the remaining material no sequence of legal moves can lead to checkmate.

-Syzygy tablebases allow perfect play with up to 7 pieces, both with and without the fifty-move drawing rule, i.e. they allow winning all won positions and bringing all drawn positions over the fifty-move line.
+Syzygy tablebases allow perfect play with up to 7 pieces, both with and without the fifty-move drawing rule, i.e., they allow winning all won positions and bringing all drawn positions over the fifty-move line.

 If you want to use tablebases in a chess engine you certainly need a local copy.

 Most of the time (during search) only WDL tables are used.
 Keep these on SSD storage if you can.
 DTZ tables are generally only used to finish the final phase of the game ("at the root").